mschoch/Android-Couchbase/README.markdown

 ## Installing Couchbase into your Application

+NOTE: You do not need the source of this repository to use Mobile Couchbase in your Android application.

 1. Create a new Android project or select an existing project

 2. Download the Android-Couchbase.zip